a 1½ is a large room with kitchenette and bathroom;

 To learn more about the different neighborhoods in Montreal, you can look at our multilingual site likehome.info.
 This is a website we have created that offers useful information about different aspects of renting an apartment in Montreal and also has an interactive map that displays different neighborhoods with a transit map overlay.
 There’s a super useful feature on the upper-left side that allows you to select neighborhoods that are within a 20-minute commute to campus.
 When you click on a specific neighborhood, it gives you a description of the area, the average rent for different sized apartments and the different metro or bus lines that bring you to campus.

 As you expand your search away from campus, keep the public transit map in mind.
-Living within a 10-minute walk of a metro station will make your commute to campus much easier.
+Living within a 10-minute walk of a public transit station will make your commute to campus much easier.
 Use a map app that includes a transit option to see the distance via transit between an apartment you’re looking at, and the Concordia campus (SGW or Loyola) where most of your in-person activities are expected to take place.

 If you’re expecting to have most of your in-person activities at the Loyola Campus, start by looking at neighbourhoods in the western end of Montreal: Verdun, LaSalle, Notre-Dame-de-Grâce (NDG), Montreal West.